The use of italics in academic writing

 Using italics as part of an editorial style

-All academic writing, be it a peer-reviewed article or an essay, must follow a specific editorial style.
+All academic writing, be it a peer-reviewed article, a dissertation, or an essay, must follow a specific editorial style.
 In most cases, italic type is used to emphasise a particular word or phrase.
 For example, ‘The decision to proceed should be made after the results have been obtained and not before.’
-However, italics should never be overused, as the emphasis will lose its effect.
-Sometimes bold type is used to indicate emphasis, but consistent practice should be followed in accordance with the relevant style guide.

 Italics can also be used in a dissertation, thesis, or other academic document when a new word or term is introduced which forms a key part of the argument presented.
 For example, ‘This chapter will discuss the procedure for conducting the experiment.’
 There is no need to use italics for any subsequent mention of ‘procedure’.
 Sometimes quotation marks are used in place of italics.
 It is also conventional to use italics when referring to a letter; for example, ‘X marks the spot’.

-In addition, it is standard practice to use italic type for foreign words; for example, mutatis mutandis.
-Sometimes the English translation is given in roman type in brackets after the foreign word.
 However, a foreign word should be italicised only if it is considered unfamiliar in English.
-Words such as per annum or café can be regarded as being assimilated into the English language and need not be italicised.
+Words such as per annum or café have been assimilated into the English language and need not be italicised.
 This may be a matter of personal opinion, but it is important to consult a reliable dictionary if you are unsure.

-Some referencing systems and style guides require lengthy quotations to be written in italics rather than in quotation marks.
+Some referencing systems and style guides require lengthy quotations to be written in italics, rather than in quotation marks.

 Be consistent